silent-night-no-trace/opencode-channel-adapters/README.md

 The fastest path is to run the published npm packages directly.
 You do **not** need to clone this repository or run `npm install` unless you want to develop the adapters.

-## Community support

-For community discussion, usage questions, and Chinese-language support, see [linux.do](https://linux.do/).

 ## Before you start